-CHARLES PENNINGTON, Secretary
+CHARLES PENNINGTON, Chairman and Secretary

 Charles W. Pennington is an executive level consultant in spent nuclear fuel storage/transport and radiological design and licensing, having retired from NAC International, Inc. in 2013.
 As a corporate officer and Vice President at NAC, Mr. Pennington led consulting, development, engineering, nuclear analysis, licensing, and business development over his 18 years there.
 He also served as an IAEA consultant on technology issues, and as the Director of NAC’s Nuclear Spent Fuel Academy, an educational colloquium on nuclear spent fuel.

 Following graduation from Duke University on an NROTC Scholarship with a degree in mathematics, Mr. Pennington served in the US Navy Nuclear Power program as an officer aboard a nuclear submarine.
 He held positions of responsibility for both the submarine's reactor and for its nuclear weapons.
 Following this, he received an MS degree from North Carolina State University in Nuclear Engineering and an MBA from the University of Connecticut in Marketing and Finance.

 Mr. Pennington led Business Development at NAC for many years prior to his retirement.
 As Group Senior Vice President of Engineering and Development, he directed NAC’s successful development of several spent fuel technologies.
 Earlier, Mr. Pennington served as the Group Senior Vice President for Consulting in all nuclear fuel cycle areas.